dpastoor/polymerized-todo/README.md

 # polymerized-todo

-A small demo on how to use polymer elements / Webcomponents in a Meteor project.
+A small demo on how to use polymer elements in a Meteor project.
 The project has been tested on Android Tablets and Phones and in the Browser (Chrome / Firefox).

 # Following packages are used